lzybkr/TabExpansionPlusPlus/README.md

 ﻿TabExpansionPlusPlus
 ====================
+*Important note:* The module was formerly known as TabExpansion++.
+It is now TabExpansionPlusPlus.

 Starting with PowerShell version 3.0, there is excellent support for tab expansion and Intellisense, but it is missing some useful features.
 This module addresses some of those shortcomings.

 TabExpansionPlusPlus adds support for the following: